awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/4_reducing_idle_resources_and_maximizing_utilization.md

 1. Open the CloudFormation console at [https://console.aws.amazon.com/cloudformation](https://console.aws.amazon.com/cloudformation/) and select the correct region you used to deploy this lab.

-    Select the previous CloudFormation stack you used and click **Update**.
+    Select the previous CloudFormation stack you deployed and click **Update**.
 ![Section4 update_stack](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section4/update_stack.png)

 2. Select **Replace current template** and **Upload a template file**.
 Click **Choose file** to upload **SustainabilityDemo-c6g.yaml**.
 Then Click **Next**.